An extended MMP algorithm: wavefront and cut-locus on a convex polyhedron: Introduction

-Computational geometry on the cut-locus and its source unfolding has been investigated so far by several authors, e.g., \cite{CH, DO, Itoh, MMP, Mount}.
-Nevertheless, our real time approach seems to be new.
-Our problem is to visualize the wavefront propagation $W(r)$ and compute the cut-locus $C$ in real time as $r$ varies, and to finally produce the source unfolding of $S$ precisely.
+Research in computational geometry on the cut-locus and its source unfolding has been investigated so far by several authors, e.g., \cite{CH,DO,Itoh,MMP,Mount}.
+Nevertheless, our approach seems to be new.
+Our problem is to interactively visualize the wavefront propagation $W(r)$ and compute the cut-locus $C$ as $r$ varies, and to finally produce the source unfolding of $S$ precisely.
 That is designed for a practical and interactive use -- for instance, in our specifications, the source point $p$ is chosen by a click on the screen and the viewpoint for $S$ can freely be rotated manually.
-Here is a key point that we may assume that $p$ lies in suitably general position; this practical assumption enables us to classify local bifurcations arising in the propagation into several types (see \S 2), and then the algorithm becomes to be treatable simple enough.
-Actually, our computer program certainly works, even when we choose $p$ lying on an edge or a vertex in a visible sense (i.e., choose $p$ within a very small distance $\varepsilon (\ll 1)$ from the edge or the vertex), see Figure \ref{icosahedron2}.
+Here is a key point that we may assume that $p$ lies in sufficiently general position; this practical assumption enables us to classify geometric events arising in the propagation into several types (see \S 2), and then the algorithm becomes simple enough to be treated.
+Actually, our computer program certainly works, even when we choose $p$ lying on an edge or a vertex in a visible sense (i.e., choose $p$ within a very small distance $\varepsilon (\ll 1)$ from the edge or the vertex), see Figure \ref{icosahedron_vertex_or_edge}.

 The MMP algorithm aims to compute the shortest geodesic between two points; it receives $S$ and $p$ as inputs, and results a specialized data structure called {\em intervals}, which are subdivisions of all edges of $S$ equipped with some additional information.
 However, the MMP algorithm itself and other existing algorithms are insufficient for our practical purpose.
 We try to improve the MMP algorithm -- one of our major ideas is to introduce a new data structure, called an {\em interval loop} indexed by the parameter $r$, which is a recursive sequence of {\em enriched intervals} $I_i\, (=I_i^{(r)})$